awshktsa/AWSTPEWorkshop-20180921-RDS-AURORA/README.md

 - Click your parameter group > Edit Parameter
 - Setup the *binlog_format* anything but `OFF`
 - Create a mysql-slave on your EC2, set the master as your RDS server.
+* You might want to check the official document (https://dev.mysql.com/doc/refman/8.0/en/replication-howto.html) from MySQL

 ## After Workshop
 1. Remember to delete the EC2, all the RDS and Aurora Instance, and check those snapshot we created in workshop.